Maurice Barrès: Political activism

 During World War I, Barrès was one of the proponents of the Union Sacrée, which earned him the nickname "nightingale of bloodshed" ("rossignol des carnages").
 The Canard enchaîné satirical newspaper called him the "chief of the tribe of brainwashers" ("chef de la tribu des bourreurs de crâne").
+His many wartime columns in L'Écho de Paris were collected in L'Âme française et la guerre (12 volumes, 1915–1920) and Chronique de la Grande Guerre (14 volumes, 1920–1924).
 His personal notes showed however that he himself did not always believe in his purported war optimism, being at times close to defeatism.
-During the war Barrès also partly came back on the mistakes of his youth, by paying tribute to French Jews in Les familles spirituelles de la France, where he placed them as one of the four elements of the "national genius", alongside Traditionalists, Protestants and Socialists – thus opposing himself to Maurras who saw in them the "four confederate states" of "Anti-France".
+During the war Barrès also revised his views of Jews, by paying tribute to French Jews in Les familles spirituelles de la France, where he placed them as one of the four elements of the "national genius", alongside Traditionalists, Protestants and Socialists – thus opposing himself to Maurras who placed them in the "four confederate states" of "Anti-France".

 After World War I, Barrès demanded the annexation of Luxembourg into the French Republic, and also sought to increase French influence in the Rhineland.
 On 24 June 1920, the National Assembly adopted his draft aiming to establish a national day in remembrance of Joan of Arc.